 If you’re a Magento develop or a Magento store owner than you must have faced this issue at least once.
 The re-indexing of your item catalogue or pages within a catalogue is a common and a pricky issue with both Magento 2.0 and the latest Magento 2.1.3.
 And rectifying this error has been a mixed reaction, most tricks work and some don’t.

-As an ecommerce development company working and developing multiple projects in Magento Development since last 8 years, we’ve faced many issues both within our site and client’s Magento Ecommerce stores and we know what to do with them.
+As an ecommerce development company working and developing multiple projects in Magento Development Services since last 8 years, we’ve faced many issues both within our site and client’s Magento Ecommerce stores and we know what to do with them.

 Why do you face re-indexing problems with Magento?

 For faster processing and rapid record retrieval Magento uses database indexes of products.
 Ideally, as you update your products or portfolio, it should trigger re-indexing of records.
 But, sometimes this does not happen with Magento for variety of reasons and you see various sitemap and indexing errors.

 If you’re looking for a solution or an answer to a nagging issue you’re facing with Magento store sitemap index, then we’ve listed out few of them here which should get you on the right path to solving them.
 Here is the list:

 Q. My Sitemap XML does not convert to HTTPS